argodev/studies/nt_survey/NT_Class_01_Handout.md

 Overarching theme: the supremacy and finality of Jesus Christ.

- “He has appeared once for all at the end of the ages to do away with sin by the sacrifice of himself” (9:26; see also 1:2.
+ “But now he has appeared one time, at the end of the ages, for the removal of sin by the sacrifice of himself” (9:26; see also 1:2.
 5:9; 12:22-24)

 ## III.
 Outline of book